 Europe and Russia have launched a joint mission to explore the atmosphere of Mars and hunt for signs of life on the red planet.

-The unmanned ExoMars probe is a collaboration between the European Space Agency and Roscosmos.
-It took off March 14 aboard a Russian rocket.
+The unmanned ExoMars probe is a partnership between the European Space Agency and Roscosmos.
+It took off March 14.
+The probe is aboard a Russian rocket.
 It is expected to reach Mars in October.

 The probe's Trace Gas Orbiter will analyze methane and other gases in the Martian atmosphere.
-It wants to determine where they are coming from, said Paolo Ferri, ESA's head of mission operations.
+It wants to determine where they are coming from.
+This is according to Paolo Ferri, ESA's head of mission operations.

 Methane is created by biological or geological activity.
 It breaks down within a relatively short period of time once it reaches the atmosphere.

 "It cannot be older than 400 years.
 That means there has been either biological or geological activity in this timeframe," said Ferri.
 "Four hundred years is nothing.
 If there is methane, it means there is basically a process going on now."

 The prospect of finding life on Mars, even microscopic organisms, has excited scientists for some time.
 So far, none has been discovered.

 "The fact that they've not found life doesn't mean certainly that there's no life there," said Ferri.
 He noted that much of the planet's vast surface hasn't been closely examined.

 That task will fall to a rover that ESA plans to send to Mars in 2018.
 Until then, the orbiter will have time to find a good landing spot.
 It will conduct a test run using a trial lander.
 The lander's name is Schiaparelli.
 It is on board the probe.